rydmike/flex_color_picker/README.md

 API reference: [editFieldCopyButton](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/ColorPickerCopyPasteBehavior/editFieldCopyButton.html)

-The color code display and entry field suffix **color copy icon button**, is enabled by default.
+The color code display and entry field suffix **color copy icon button** are enabled by default.
 This button existed already in version 1.x.
 It can now if so desired be removed by setting `ColorPickerCopyPasteBehavior.editFieldCopyButton` to false.